percona/postgres/contrib/pg_tde/documentation/docs/wal-encryption.md

         * `secret_token` is an access token with read and write access to the above mount point
         * [optional] `ca_path` is the path of the CA file used for SSL verification

-    === "With keyring file"
+    === "With keyring file (not recommended)"

         This setup is intended for development and stores the keys unencrypted in the specified data file.

     ```sql
         SELECT pg_tde_add_global_key_provider_file('provider-name','/path/to/the/keyring/data.file');